A Galois connection between classical and intuitionistic logics. I: Syntax: Discussion

-To summarize, in our interpretation, Heyting is right in that one can have at the same time $\turnstile\Neg\Plus p$ and $\turnstile\Neg\Neg p$; and Kolmogorov is right in that one cannot have these two at the same time if $p$ is as in any of Heyting's two examples, or more generally if $p$ is a proposition either of type ($\alpha$) or of type ($\beta$).
+To summarize our reading of the quoted writings, Heyting is right in that one can have at the same time $\turnstile\Neg\Plus p$ and $\turnstile\Neg\Neg p$; and Kolmogorov is right in that one cannot have these two at the same time if $p$ is as in any of Heyting's two examples, or more generally if $p$ is a proposition either of type ($\alpha$) or of type ($\beta$).

-If we try extract precise definitions from Kolmogorov's letter, propositions of type ($\alpha$) satisfy $\Neg\Neg p\imp\Plus p$ and presumably no other identities (we assume, following Heyting, that {\it all} propositions satisfy $\Plus p\imp p$, so Kolmogorov's $\Neg\Neg p\imp p$ is automatic); whereas propositions of type ($\beta$) satisfy $p\imp\Plus p$ and presumably no other identities.
+If we try extract precise definitions from Kolmogorov's letter, propositions of type ($\alpha$) satisfy $\turnstile\Neg\Neg p\to\Plus p$ and presumably no other identities (we assume, following Heyting, that {\it all} propositions satisfy $\turnstile\Plus p\to p$, so Kolmogorov's $\turnstile\Neg\Neg p\to p$ is automatic); whereas propositions of type ($\beta$) satisfy $\turnstile p\to\Plus p$ and presumably no other identities.
 On the standard interpretation of $\Plus$ and $\Neg$, propositions of type ($\beta$) should then correspond to all open sets, and propositions of type ($\alpha$) to all sets $S$ such that $\Int\Cl S\subset\Int S$.
 This includes, in particular, all closed sets and all regular open sets, and no other open sets.